From Hyderabad,

 Animal rights activists are often seen in India, and elsewhere, as a separate mass.
 Activists are often extremists, never concerned citizens.
 Kutta-billi people who couldn't care less about the starving masses in Kalahandi.

 Part of this is media spin: The Economist has carried several stories recently that automatically suffix "animal rights" with "extremists".
-(This story, for instance, presents animal rights activists as dangerous, "forensically aware" quasi-criminals who will target just anybody.)

 And part of this is because the animal rights movement DOES often come across as frighteningly hardline, terribly narrow-minded, almost (pardon the pun) dogmatic.
 You eat meat?
 You can't possibly love animals.
 Wear leather?
 Tut tut.
 Don't do it again and we might let you off with a reprimand this time.
 You're vegetarian but not vegan?
 That makes you a hypocrite.
 There's an endless, querulous, negativity about some branches of the animal rights movement that makes it easier for all animal lovers to be written off as mixed-up misanthropes who're part of the lunatic fringe.